-Fig.\ref{portion1} shows the surface density star formation rate as a function of the position within the Galaxy (i.e. galactocentric radius $R$) vs. lookback-time.
-The density contours clearly show the increase of the star formation rate surface density from the inner part of the Galaxy towards the peripheral regions ({\it inside-out star formation}): while the innermost part of the Galaxy show little evolution of the star formation over time, the outskirts experienced an increase of several order of magnitudes.
+where $\epsilon=0.1$ is the star formation efficiency and $\tau(R,z)=2 \pi R/v(R,z)$ the orbital period, with $v$ as the local circular velocity.
+Because of smaller radii, higher gas surface density, and higher circular velocity, the star formation in the bulge is initially very high (Fig.\ref{portion1}), and most of its initial gas reservoir is then rapidly consumed.

-Fig. \ref{portion2} shows the evolution over cosmic time of the radial profile of the metallicity (in lorgarithmic scale - left color bar).
-Consistently with the increase of the star formation in the MW outskirts, also the metallicity at larger distances from the Galaxy center increased over the last Gyrs.
+Fig.\ref{portion1} shows the SFR surface density as a function of the position within the Galaxy (i.e., galactocentric radius $R$) versus lookback-time.
+The density contours clearly show the increase in SFR surface density from the inner part of the Galaxy toward the peripheral regions (inside-out star formation): while the innermost part of the Galaxy shows little evolution of the star formation after the early stage, the outskirts experienced an increase by several orders of magnitude.
+Fig. \ref{portion2} shows the evolution over cosmic time of the radial profile of the metallicity (on a lorgarithmic scale; left color bar).
+Consistently with the increase in star formation in the MW outskirts, the metallicity at larger distances from the Galaxy center also increased over the last Gyr.